The Safety Of Our Prison Officers – Are We Doing Enough?

 Written by: Robert Kaiser

-Having a few friends who work or have worked in and around prisons and correctional facilities over the past few years, listening to them over a couple of quite drinks and absorbing what is being laid out in front of me.
-It is truly downright scary how many officers had been injured, sliced, stabbed, viciously attacked or assaulted… stab resistant body armour are widely available and have proven to effectively help reduce workplace violence related injuries and even death.
+Having a few friends who work or have worked in and around prisons and correctional facilities over the past many years, I have listened to them over a couple of quite drinks and absorbing what is being laid out in front of me.
+It is truly downright scary how many officers had been injured, sliced, stabbed, viciously attacked or assaulted… certified and ultra dependable body armour are widely available and have proven to effectively help reduce workplace violence related injuries and even death.

-High performance SlashPRO slash resistant clothing made out of 100% Cut-Tex PRO has also been developed and manufactured with the personal safety of prison and correctional officers in mind.
-Designed to primarily protect key arteries from laceration, subsequent rapid blood loss and even death, slash resistant clothing has changed the world of personal safety over the recent years.
+High performance slash resistant clothing has also been developed and manufactured with the personal safety of prison and correctional officers in mind.
+Designed to primarily protect key arteries from laceration, subsequent rapid blood loss, and even death, slash resistant clothing has changed the world of personal safety over the recent years.

 Naively I honestly thought that some of the articles I have read and seen on social media were only from prisons and correction facilities from across the world and not in the UK.
 Oh, how mistaken could I have been.